-We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all
+We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all.

 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
+We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA, or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
 Moreover, even if these trials begin, issues may arise that could suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
+For example, in July 2023 we announced a business decision to wind-down development of tarcocimab after certain of our trials did not meet their primary efficacy endpoints.
 Events that may prevent successful or timely initiation or completion of clinical trials include: